maliknajjar/guifier/README.md

-# guify
+# guifier

-Guify all kinds of data formats
+Guifier all kinds of data formats